Skip to content

 I’m going with aes-xts 512b for mixed write and read speed.

-aes-cbc 256b is better suited for read heavy workloads on nvme disks.
+aes-cbc 256b could be better suited for read heavy workloads on nvme disks.

-In order to start list the drives in your rpool via “zpool status”.
+In order to start list the disks in your rpool via “zpool status”.

 zpool status rpool